Happily Ever Elephants’ Guide to the Very Best Board Books!

 Most importantly, though, reading with your child helps create everlasting bonds between you and your little ones.
 When you read to a toddler who is nestled in your lap, that child will undoubtedly feel closeness and connection with his caregiver.
 This translates into love, sweet love, and because children will associate reading time with such warmth and affection, it will simultaneously help them associate books with happiness.

 So what should you read to your littlest kids?
 We’ve got you covered with the best books for toddlers!!

-We’ve Curated the Best Board Books to Make Storytime Magical and Meaningful!
+We’ve Curated the Best Board Books for Babies to Make Storytime Magical and Meaningful!